physics-chalmers/tif285/doc/LectureNotes/content/MachineLearning/BNN/bnn.md

 $$
  D_\mathrm{KL}(q||p) = \int d \boldsymbol{w} q(\boldsymbol{w}) \log \frac{q(\boldsymbol{w})}{p(\boldsymbol{w})} \equiv \mathbb{E}_{q} \left[ \log \, q(\boldsymbol{w}) - \log \, p(\boldsymbol{w}) \right]
-$$
+$$ (eq:KL)

-As we can see, the KL divergence calculates the expected log differences in between two distributions with respect to distribution q.
+As we can see, the KL divergence corresponds to the expected log difference between two distributions with respect to distribution $q$.
 It is a non-negative quantity and it is equal to zero only when the two distributions are identical.

 Intuitively there are three scenarios:
-* if both $q$ and $p$ are high at the same positions, then we are happy;
+* if both $q$ and $p$ are high at the same positions, then we are succeeding;
 * if $q$ is high where $p$ is low, we pay a price;
-* if $q$ is low we don't care (because of the expectation).
+* if $q$ is low we don't care about $p$ (because of the expectation).

 The divergence measure is not symmetric, i.e., $D_\mathrm{KL}(p||q) \neq D_\mathrm{KL}(q||p)$.
 In fact, it is possibly more natural to reverse the arguments and compute $D_\mathrm{KL}(p||q)$.
 However, we choose $\mathrm{KL}(q||p)$ so that we can take expectations with respect to the known $q(\boldsymbol{w})$ distribution.
 In addition, the minimization of this KL divergence will encourage the fit to concentrate on plausible parameters since